Anthony Burgess’s fictional Manchesters

-Anthony Burgess left Manchester in 1940 and returned only occasionally thereafter.
-Yet the city of Manchester and its people appear many times in Burgess’s writing — Manchester accents, landmarks, and even smells pervade his literary work.
+Anthony Burgess left Manchester in 1940 and returned frequently in later years.
+The city and its people appear many times in Burgess’s writing — Manchester accents, landmarks, and even smells pervade his literary work.

-Visiting Leningrad in 1961, Burgess was reminded of his childhood:
+Remembering a visit to Leningrad in 1961, Burgess said that he was reminded of his childhood:

 I think it was the sense of the architecture, the rather broken-down architecture of Leningrad, the sense of large numbers of the working class, rather shabbily dressed.
 And I suppose in some ways the smell of Manchester — I always associated Manchester with the smell of tanneries, very pungent smells, as you know.
 I got the same smell out of Leningrad.
 It’s a small thing, but these small things have a curious habit of becoming important.

 The Leningrad-Manchester connection became important for Burgess in the composition of A Clockwork Orange: Burgess drew on his experiences of the Russian city and his home town to create the deliberately unspecified future urban dystopia that provides the background to his novel.